jleahred/katas/langs/elixir/elixfix/README.md

 ## TODOs

+* Add specs
+* Tags dictionary
 * Functions
     * On FSessionReceiver, create struct for config to be used on Status
     * SessionReceiver
     * Message Builder
 * Services (actors)
     * TCP (acceptor, initiator)
     * MessageParser
     * MessageBuilder
     * SessionDispacher
     * SessionManager
     * ...